Akron Children's Logo

 Asthma varies from person to person, so there isn't a one-size-fits-all asthma action plan.
 But all action plans will say what to do if you have a flare-up.
 The plan also will explain what medicines you need to take and when, and when you need to call the doctor or go to the ER.

-If you use a peak flow meter, the action plan's color system makes it easy to figure out which instructions apply to you.
-The "zone system" is based on the colors of a traffic light.
-They use symptoms (and peak flow readings) to help you decide what zone your asthma is in:
+Many action plans use a color-coded "zone system" to make it easy to figure out which instructions apply to you.
+This system is based on the colors of a traffic light.
+It uses symptoms to help you decide what zone your asthma is in:

-• The green zone, or safety zone, explains how to manage your asthma every day, when you're feeling good.
+• The green zone, or "doing well" zone, explains how to manage your asthma every day, when you're feeling good.

 • The yellow zone, or caution zone, explains how to look for signs that your asthma is getting worse.
 It also says which medicines to use to bring your asthma back under control.